 The bigger wheels, the better

-As soon as the picnic is over and you’ve made it home, the nasty clean up begins!
-In the event that your cooler does not have a drain stopper, you may want to consider drilling a hole in it!
+As soon as the picnic is over and you’ve made it home, the nasty clean-up begins!
+If your cooler does not have a drain stopper, you may want to consider drilling a hole in it!
 But that would be a waste of time and money!